So, you’ve seen and fallen in love with colorful smoke bomb wedding photos…me too!

 The most reliable brand to buy is Enola Gaye.
 You’ll find them here.

-They cost between £10 – 15 per unit and you should be able to get a discount for multiple buys.
+They cost between £10 – 15 per unit and you can buy a box containing multiple colours.

 How many to buy